-Though it is difficult to quote the current value of this multi-million dollar neo-Georgian mansion, the estimated value of 18-19 Kensington Palace ranges between USD 222 million and USD 254 million (approximately INR 20 thousand million) as per various reports.
+Though it is difficult to quote the current value of this multi-million dollar neo-Georgian mansion, the estimated value of 18-19 Kensington Palace ranges between USD 222 million (over one billion Hong Kong Dollars) and USD 254 million (approximately HKD 1.8 billion ) as per various reports.
 Kensington Palace Gardens is undoubtedly one of the most elite streets in the UK which houses royalty, business tycoons, rich celebrities as well as sports stars.

 Owned by Indian steel tycoon Lakshmi Mittal, the building has a rich history.
 Previous ownership of this lavish estate has names like the de Rothschild family who moved in the 1920s, following which it served as Egyptian and Russian embassies.
 It was also owned by art dealer David Khalili in the late 1990s and then by Formula 1 chief Bernie Ecclestone in the early 2000s before the Mittals took over.

 This Italian palazzo-style villa comprises two semi-detached houses and a huge array of amenities making it a grand estate.
 Encompassing an area of over 5,000 square metres, the mansion features 12 bedrooms, Turkish baths, an indoor pool and parking for 20 cars.
 After the Mittal family purchased it, the mansion came to be known as ‘Taj Mittal.’